bizflycloud/external-dns-bizflycloud-webhook/README.md

-# ExternalDNS - GleSYS Webhook
+# ExternalDNS - Bizfly Cloud Webhook

-**⚠️ NOTE**: his Webhook was forked and modified from the IONOS Webhook to work with GleSYS: https://github.com/ionos-cloud/external-dns-ionos-webhook
+**⚠️ NOTE**: his Webhook was forked and modified from the IONOS Webhook to work with Bizfly Cloud: https://github.com/ionos-cloud/external-dns-ionos-webhook

 ExternalDNS is a Kubernetes add-on for automatically managing Domain Name System (DNS) records for Kubernetes services by using different DNS providers.
-By default, Kubernetes manages DNS records internally, but ExternalDNS takes this functionality a step further by delegating the management of DNS records to an external DNS provider such as GleSYS.
-Therefore, the GleSYS webhook allows to manage your GleSYS domains inside your kubernetes cluster with [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
+By default, Kubernetes manages DNS records internally, but ExternalDNS takes this functionality a step further by delegating the management of DNS records to an external DNS provider such as Bizfly Cloud.
+Therefore, the Bizfly Cloud webhook allows to manage your Bizfly Cloud domains inside your kubernetes cluster with [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).

-To use ExternalDNS with GleSYS, you need a GleSYS API key with permissions to create and modify DNS records.
+To use ExternalDNS with Bizfly Cloud, you need a Bizfly Cloud API key with permissions to create and modify DNS records.

 ### Deployment in Kubernetes
 secret.yml